Hello, I'm Viktoria!

 Autism Intervener Level 1 Certificate Course – Geneva Centre for Autism

-Individual therapy is a collaborative process between the client and counsellor.
-Therapy is about being ready to change and being the agent of change in your life.
+Individual counselling is a collaborative process between the client and counsellor.
+It is about being ready to change and being the agent of change in your life.
 I am here as a guide and collaborator to identify the changes that are currently in progress.
-Both client and therapist need to be actively involved in the therapy sessions.
+Both client and counsellor need to be actively involved in the sessions.
 My role is to ask specific and thought-provoking questions, in order to help you increase understanding of a situation, process emotions, and enhance and develop coping strategies.
 You will determine your goals and we will go at your pace.
 Change happens in a trusting relationship where you feel safe to talk about the challenges that make you feel stuck.
 I tailor my approach to fit your therapy goals and use and integrated approach.

 During the coaching process we identify your goals and potential obstacles holding you back and develop a plan and practice strategies to overcome these obstacles.
 Providing coaching to neurodivergent clients may include executive functioning coaching, such as planning, prioritizing, organization, time management, and social interactions.
 Coaching may also include working on communication, relationship management, academics/study skills, or learning about your neurodiversity.